Fyodor Uglov: Biography

 Uglov was born into a peasant family in Siberia near Lake Baikal.
+He was one of six children.
 Having matriculated from the Saratov State University in 1929, he later settled in Leningrad, where he saved lives of soldiers wounded during the Winter War.
 He worked as a surgeon in Leningrad throughout its epic 900-day siege by the Germans, "performing surgery – often without anaesthetic, electricity or water – as the bombs rained all around".
-At the age of 60 he married a woman half his age.